xdevplatform/search-tweets-ruby/README.md

 # Ruby client for Labs Recent search endpoint

-Welcome to the 'labs' branch of the Ruby search client.
-This branch was born from the 'master' branch that supports premium and enterprise tiers of Twitter search.
+Welcome to the main branch of the Ruby search client.
 This branch supports the [Labs v2 search](https://developer.twitter.com/en/docs/labs/recent-search/overview) only, and drops support for the premium and enterprise tiers.

-Note: If you are looking for the original version that works with premium and enterprise versions of search, head on over to the "master" branch.
+Note: If you are looking for the original version that works with premium and enterprise versions of search, head on over to the "enterprise-premium" branch.

 ## Features
 + Supports [Labs Recent search v2](https://developer.twitter.com/en/docs/labs/recent-search/overview).